-To maintain independence and objectivity, Internal Audit is not responsible or accountable for risk management or for managing risks on management's behalf.
-However, they also use the council's approach to risk management and support the use of it by others through their regularity work.
+To maintain independence and objectivity, the Internal Audit service is not responsible or accountable for risk management or for managing risks on managers behalf.
+However, they do use the council's approach to risk management and support the use of it by others through their regularity work.
 In particular, Internal Audit will:

-- Challenge established processes; - Challenge risk identification and evaluation; - Provide assurance to officers and members on the effectiveness of controls; - Be responsible for undertaking an annual assessment of the Council's risk management and internal control mechanisms as part of the review of corporate governance arrangements.
+- challenge established processes; - challenge risk identification and evaluation; - provide assurance to officers and members on the effectiveness of controls; - be responsible for undertaking an annual assessment of the Council's risk management and internal control mechanisms as part of the review of corporate governance arrangements.